AWegnerGitHub/awegnergithub.github.io-content/2013_08_13_i-had-a-secret-addiction-to-the-tf2-idling-economy-but-i'm-better-now-(honest).md

 come back in a few hours with 8-10 new items (your weekly limit).

 The idea behind this was to then trade or craft these into metal.
-The metal could be used to trade for keys, hats, etc. and all you to be "rich".
+The metal could be used to trade for keys, hats, etc. and allow you to be "rich".
 The quotes are there because I do realize that being rich in a virtual game does not make one rich in the real world.
 But, since the [Mann-Conomy Update][3] introduced this massive meta game to Team Fortress, I've tried to stay out of it.